cosmic-api/teleport/docs/source/index.rst

         raise UnknownTypeValidationError("Unknown type", t)
     teleport.UnknownTypeValidationError: Unknown type: 'Player'

+The :class:`Schema` class that you imported from the :mod:`teleport` module will never be aware of the custom types you've created.
+In order to extend Teleport, you need to recreate all the built-in types (including :class:`Schema`) in a separate module.
+This sounds like a complicated task, but :func:`standard_types` makes it very easy.

+.. autofunction:: standard_types

-In order for :class:`Schema` to become aware of your custom types, you need to extend Teleport.
-To do so, create an empty module in your Python application, say :mod:`cards.types`.
+Create an empty module in your Python application, say :mod:`myapp.types`.

 .. code:: python